 1. Identify what your ideal schedule would look like

-An effective caseload management method like caseload analysis and workload delegation isn’t a one-size-fits-all approach, so a recommended caseload for a mental health therapist would be completely different to one for a physiotherapist.
+A recommended caseload for a mental health therapist will be completely different from one for a physiotherapist.

 It can depend on: